AndrewBWT/abc_test/docs/user_written_docs/test_assertions.md

 We will make it clear to the reader when this is required.

+At various points in this document we will show the reader some output from `abc_test`.
+In all instances the output we will show has been created using the `text_test_reporter_t` object, initialized using the object's default constructor.
+The test suite used to create the output has been configured to show both passed and failed assertions, and passed and failed matchers.
+We have also ammended the output slightly to make the source locations easier to read.

 # What are Assertions?

 In `abc_test` assertions are entities whose purpose is to *register* the result of some test condition(s) with the `abc_test` framework - essentially assertions act as bridges between the user-defined logic and the overarching `abc_test` framework.
 All assertions have a *pass status* associated with them, denoting whether the assertion registers as passing or failing with the `abc_test` framework.
 An assertion's pass status can be thought of as a Boolean variable; if its `true` the assertion passes, and if its `false` the assertion fails.